lainio/ic/README.md

     QR_Code ->> Buyer : 'ID_Key' (PubKey, from IC who has endpoint)

-    note right of Buyer: with ID_Key we can get IC, or specifics like endpoint Buyer ->> +IStore: getEndpoint( ID_Key )
+    note right of Buyer: with ID_Key we can get IC, or specifics like endpoint<br/>which is WoT-related calculation Buyer ->> +IStore: getEndpoint(ID_Key) / getWoTAndEndpoint(ID_Key)

-    alt we recognize ID_Key by finding a mutual IC IStore ->> +INode: getEndpoint(ID_Key)
+    alt we recognize ID_Key by finding a MUTUAL IC (RARE) note right of IStore: use common inviter to get endpoint:<br/> we have an IC where ID_Key<br/> holder has published QR-code
+    %% NOTE: QR-code stuff should always be as high of the IC as possible IStore ->> +INode: getEndpoint(ID_Key)
     INode -->> -IStore: endpoint
     else we try to use Resolver if our chains have it IStore ->> +INode: getResolver()
     INode -->> -IStore: Resolver_endpoint
     alt we did have Resolver
-    note right of IStore: Resolver because we can have common inviter w/ the ID_Key IStore ->> +ActiveNode: solve(ID_Key)
+    note right of IStore: Resolver because we can have<br/> common inviter w/ the ID_Key IStore ->> +ActiveNode: solve(ID_Key)
     ActiveNode -->> -IStore: endpoint
     end
     end

-    note right of Buyer: How about WoT w/ ID_Key, should we calc it before?
+    note right of Buyer: How WoT for ID_Key, getting Endpoint is the same
     %% the WoT is related to endpoint in this phase which might be ok but if we
     %% will calculate it later there's no need to do it here?
+    %% We should calc it ASAP, before we want to connect QR-code

     IStore -->> -Buyer: Tor Endpoint